DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Method

 For representing 3D scenes in the presence of occlusion, we employ a volumetric rendering process combined with multi-resolution hash encoding \cite{muller2022instant}.
-This allows for effective geometric detail representation and adaptability to large-scale scenes\cite{wang2021neus}, where each corner of a unit cell corresponds to a hashed grid that embeds encoding features.
 The given position $x$ can be mapped to the respective positions on each resolution grid, and trilinear interpolation is performed on the grid cell corners to obtain concatenated encoding feature vectors $\boldsymbol{\gamma}_t(\mathbf{x}_t,\mathbf{t}) \in \mathbb{R}^c$ .
 After feature concatenation, we input them into an MLP.
-More specifically, our SDF network $F_{\Phi_{sdf}}$ is composed of a single multi-layer perceptron (MLP), with learnable parameters $\Phi_{sdf}$.
+More specifically, our SDF network $F_{\Phi_{sdf}}$ is composed of a single MLP, with learnable parameters $\Phi_{sdf}$.
 It takes the point position $x$ and the corresponding hash encoding $h_{\Phi_{hash}}(\mathbf{x})$ as inputs and predicts the signed distance field (SDF) as:

 To estimate the color $\mathbf\Phi(\mathbf{x})$, we utilize a color network $F_{\Phi_{\text{color}}}$ that processes the learned geometric feature vector $\mathbf{t}$, position $\mathbf{x}$, and SDF gradient $\mathbf{n}$ with respect to $\mathbf{x}$: